tbendr/wireguard_helper/readme.md

-# SeaBee's wireguard helper script
+# SeaBee's WireGuard Helper Script

-This is a python script to make the installation and management of wireguard server and client side easier
+This Python script simplifies the installation and management of a WireGuard VPN server, including client configuration.

-This script can:
-- Install wireguard
-- Generate server keys
-- Generate peer keys
+## 🔧 Features

+- Installs WireGuard and required dependencies
-- Edit server endpoint
+- Generates server and peer key pairs
+- Edits and manages the WireGuard config file (`wg0.conf`)
-- Save all the data to a json config file
+- Stores configuration data in a JSON file for easy reuse
+- Allows editing the server endpoint
-- Run a temporary web server to give you an admin panel
+- Starts a temporary web admin panel for WireGuard management

-Requirements:
+- Automatically opens port `51820` using UFW (if enabled)

+## 📦 Requirements

-- Python3
+- Python 3
-- flask library for python ("sudo apt install python3-flask" OR "pip install flask")
+- Flask (`sudo apt install python3-flask` **or** `pip install flask`)
-- A linux machine
+- A Linux-based system
-- Internet
+- Internet connection

-To install this script:

-1 - Download the python file to anywhere
+> ⚠️ Note: This script is intended for use on Debian-based systems.
+Other distros may require package name adjustments.

+## 🚀 Installation & Usage

+1. **Download** the script to any directory on your system.

-2 - Set the admin password on line 13 of the file (IMPORTANT)
+2. **Set the admin password** on **line 13** of the file:

-3 - Run the file with python `python3 wg_helper.py`

-4 - Go to your browser on your server or client machine and go to SERVER_IP:5050
+    ```python
+    ADMIN_PASSWORD = "your_secure_password_here"
+    ```